Motorcycle License in Oklahoma

 Before you can "get on your bikes and ride," you'll need to be licensed to ride a motorcycle in Oklahoma.
 You may add an endorsement to your existing Oklahoma driver's license by taking the knowledge, skills, and vision tests.
 Contact your local Driver's License Exam Station for dates, places, and times available for testing.

-If you are under the age of 16, you may apply for a motorcycle learner's permit.
-Until you turn 16, you are not allowed to carry a passenger.
+If you are under 16 years old, you may apply for a motorcycle learner's permit.
 This permit has numerous other restrictions:

 - Motorcycle or scooter must be no larger than a 250cc piston displacement.